 - Consent cannot be obtained by force, threat, Coercion, or by causing a reasonable fear of imminent injury.

 - For sexual activity to be consensual, Consent must be ongoing throughout the sexual encounter.
-A person may withdraw Consent at any time.
+A person can withdraw Consent at any time.
 Consent to one sexual act does not automatically constitute Consent to another sexual act.

 - A person withdraws Consent by clearly communicating withdrawal through words or actions.